Social value of work. Human values in social psychology

 Then they left.

 Plain blue cups and saucers...
 But they fit together.
-She peeled the potatoes and made the mushroom sauce.
-Potatoes and mushroom sauce, a roof over her head, her reliable husband with a good job, children - all these things also went together.
+She peeled the potatoes and prepared the mushroom sauce.
+Potatoes and mushroom sauce, a roof over her head, her reliable husband with a good job, children - all these things also fit together.

-She cleaned the living room, but the dirty prints of the little sandals remained in her heart.
-She wanted to leave them there, in case she ever forgot how rich she really was.
+She cleaned the living room, but the dirty little sandal prints remained in her heart.
+She wanted to leave them there in case she ever forgot how rich she really was.

 Issues discussed: